 The Resident Judges of the Business and Property Courts are Senior Circuit Judges who sit principally in Leeds but also in Newcastle from time to time and at the Royal Courts of Justice in London.
 They are each authorised to sit as Judges of the High Court in all the jurisdictions of the Business and Property Courts’ work.
-In addition, substantial High Court cases may be listed before a High Court Judge, who may be Mr Justice Barling.
+In addition, substantial High Court cases may be listed before a High Court Judge.

 Business and Property Courts work in the County Court may be listed before one of the Resident Judges or, if so authorised by a Resident Judge in an appropriate case, before a Recorder with relevant specialist expertise or a Specialist District Judge.